|"You shall (the KJV Bible has 'Thou Shalt') not covet your neighbor's house; you shall not covet your neighbor's wife . . ." (Exodus 20:17)|

 Can you imagine what would result if all the people on our planet would keep even one of God's laws, such as the one the forbids we covet someone's else's stuff?
 This would remove a whole host of worry and tragedy in our lives.
 The Commandments were given for our GOOD and are not meant to destroy us.
-The next time you read the newspaper or access news on the Web, note how people are hurt, suffer loss and so on by (themselves or others) not obeying God's holy laws.
+The next time you read the newspaper or access news on the Web, note how people are hurt, suffer loss and so on by someone (either themselves or others) not obeying God's holy laws.

-Allowing material things to become more important than God in our lives makes us guilty of IDOLATRY (Luke 12:15).
-No real Christian would want that because, if it is not repented of, it will cut you off from God.
+Allowing material things to become more important than our Creator in our lives makes us guilty of IDOLATRY (Luke 12:15).
+No real Christian would want that because, if it is not repented of, it would cut them off from God.
 Perhaps this is why there are so many warnings in the Bible against pursuing wealth.
 It is very difficult to be pursuing wealth and have time for the things of God.
 It is also very difficult to have attained wealth and not set your heart on it.
-A few people in the Bible, however, have been what we would call wealthy yet dedicated to God like Abraham and Job (Genesis 13:2, (Job 1:1, 3).
+A few people in the Bible, however, have been what we would call wealthy yet dedicated to the Lord like Abraham and Job (Genesis 13:2, Job 1:1, 3).

 It is unwise to chase after riches and think we can stay focused on God's purpose for our life.
 We are taught in the Sermon on the Mount that our lives are to be directed towards God's kingdom (Matthew 6).
 We cannot serve our heavenly Father and mammon (money, riches, material possessions).

 13. No servant is able to serve two masters; for either he will hate the one, and he will love the other; or he will hold to the one and will despise the other.
 You cannot serve God and mammon (Luke 16:13 - 14, HBFV, see also Mark 4:19)